 - internal assessments by Commission services

 - the results of the ex-post evaluation of the 7th Framework Programme

 - the review of the European Institute of Innovation and Technology

 A public stakeholder consultation on the interim evaluation of Horizon 2020 ran from October 2016 until January 2017.

 The Commission received nearly 3 500 responses to an online survey, with 78% of respondents stating that they are satisfied or very satisfied with Horizon 2020.

 Over 300 position papers were submitted by respondents from nearly 70 countries.

-For other documents, studies and/or expert group reports on specific programme parts that contributed to the interim evaluation of Horizon 2020, please consult the EU Bookshop or send a request to RTD-A2-SUPPORT@ec.europa.eu.
+For other documents, studies and/or expert group reports on specific programme parts that contributed to the interim evaluation of Horizon 2020, please consult the EU Publications or send a request to RTD-A2-SUPPORT@ec.europa.eu.